Mizumo-prjkt/openattendance/readme.md

 ## Setup

-*For now, this repo is not ready yet to be rolled out yet.
+*For now, this repo is not ready to be rolled out yet.
 Please do wait at a later date.*

 ## License